simonduf/jchart2d-code/readme-binaries.txt

 * Fixed issue with min-max tracking of traces -> axes -> chart when adding empty trace.
 * Fixed wrong use of previous coordinates (vs.:current coords) in PointPainterCandleStick.
 * Fixed position of x Axis label which was not centered (related to bug #111).
+* Fixed issue with all TracePainterConfigurable implementations that do not override endPaintIteration(..) drawing a line to the left upper corner.
 !
 Improved performance of ITracePoint.setLocation(double, double): This was O(n) where n was amount of points in a trace in any case except boundary increase.
 Now it is only O(n) if an extremum was diminished via that method.
 !
 Introduced data accumulation API.
 This allows you to have traces with 10^6 points painted with increased speed while zooming in